A plate of freshly-baked pão de queijoA plate of freshly-baked pão de queijo

 Additionally, you can experiment with different types of cheese to find the perfect flavor for your taste buds.
 Some popular options include parmesan, cheddar, and mozzarella.
 You can even mix different types of cheese together for a more complex flavor profile.

-See also How to make schnitzel from Austria?
+See also How to make fish and chips from England?

 Variations of Pão de Queijo to Try at Home